Martin Edwards (author): Crime fiction

 In British Crime Writing: an encyclopaedia, Michael Jecks described him as 'a writer of imagination and flair' and as possessing 'a rare skill for acute description'.
 In the same volume, Philip Scowcroft praised Edwards' books set in the Lakes 'which he describes idiomatically and evocatively in a series of well-plotted mysteries'.
 Jecks summed him up as 'a crime writer's crime writer.
 His plotting is as subtle as any; his writing deft and fluid; his characterisation precise, and his descriptions of the locations give the reader the impression that they could almost walk along the land blindfolded.
 He brings them all to life.'
+Writing in The New York Times in December 2022, Sarah Weinman said: ‘Crime fiction is blessed to have Martin Edwards.